knaidoo29/magpie/README.md

   with a specified center.
 Each shell is placed onto a healpix map.
   - `mc.Heal2Ring`: Remaps a HEALPix map on to a pseudo polar coordinate grid (more precisely a polar-cap coordinate grid).
+  - `mc.Heal2Box`: Remaps a HEALPix map to a Mercator projection with a defined center.

 * Dense grid remapping:
   - `dg.Box2Ring`: Remaps data on a 2D cartesian grid to a polar coordinate grid with